Casey Affleck: Sexual harassment allegations

 Affleck addressed the allegations in a 2016 interview with The New York Times, stating: "It was settled to the satisfaction of all.
 I was hurt and upset — I am sure all were — but I am over it.
 It was an unfortunate situation — mostly for the innocent bystanders of the families of those involved."
 The allegations and lawsuits attracted scrutiny during the 2016–17 film awards season, when Affleck was recognized for his performance in Manchester by the Sea, which culminated in further controversy following his Best Actor win at the 89th Academy Awards.
 The following year, amidst the Me Too movement, Affleck withdrew from presenting the award for Best Actress at the 90th Academy Awards.

-In a 2018 interview with the Associated Press, Affleck discussed the lawsuits and allegations in light of the Me Too movement.
+In a 2018 interview with the Associated Press, Affleck discussed the lawsuits and allegations in light of the MeToo movement.
 He characterized his behavior at the time of the lawsuits as defensive and said he has since worked to understand his own culpability.
-He acknowledged that the set of I'm Still Here was "an unprofessional environment" and that "I contributed to that unprofessional environment and I tolerated that kind of behavior from other people and I wish that I hadn't.
+He remorsefully acknowledged that the set of I'm Still Here was "an unprofessional environment" and that "I contributed to that unprofessional environment and I tolerated that kind of behavior from other people and I wish that I hadn't.
 And I regret a lot of that ...
 I behaved in a way and allowed others to behave in a way that was really unprofessional.
 And I'm sorry."